This circular walk heads north on the coast path from the beachfront at Broad Haven to Nolton Haven, returning to the start via quiet country lanes.

 A section of surfaced path has been made accessible for wheelchair users with a link path from a convenient parking bay off Welsh Road.
 A viewpoint overlooks the coastline near Haroldston Chins and there’s a splendid view of the coast towards Druidston Haven.

 The coast path continues but takes a detour inland around the Druidston Hotel, which is in an outstanding elevated position high above the beach.
-It’s a popular spot particularly on summer evenings when visitors can sit in the grounds with drinks to watch amazing sunsets over the bay.
-If you’re just walking by though, the many ‘no access’ signs let you know that if you’re not a customer then keep going by the less scenic, long way around!
+It’s a popular spot particularly on summer evenings when visitors can sit in the grounds and enjoy amazing sunsets over the bay.
+If you’re just walking by though, the many ‘no access’ signs let you know that if you’re not a customer then keep going by the less scenic, longer way around!
 A wonderful setting though and a place to note for a future visit.

 After a short section of road, the path heads down through a pretty valley alongside a stream which gently flows on to the beach at Druidston Haven.

-When the opportunity presents itself, it’s always worthwhile taking a stroll on a beach, particularly in winter.
-So we enjoyed a short detour out on to the sloping bank of pebbles which hems the wide golden swathe of sandy beach.
+When the opportunity presents itself, it’s always worthwhile taking a beach stroll.
+So we enjoyed a saunter along the sloping bank of pebbles which hems the wide golden swathe of sandy beach.

-Returning to the path, a set of steep steps set into a hillside stretches the hamstrings on the way up to the headland above the beach.
+Returning to the path, a set of steep steps set into a hillside stretches the hamstrings on the way up to the headland.
 The path meanders along the clifftops, providing a spectacular view as the late afternoon sun reflects off the sea.

 As the path turns, a look back inland reveals one of the landmarks along this section, an ‘eco-house’ nestled into the surrounding landscape.
 Colloquially known as the ‘teletubbies house’ it’s certainly an interesting property and a head-turner.